pingej77/ipinfo/README.md

 # ipconfig.sh
-A bash script that gives a concise output for the ip command "show" functions Reminiscent of the ipconfig command in windows (with no args added) or the original ifconfig (no args) in unix/linux.
+A bash script that gives a concise output for the ip command "show" functions.
+Reminiscent of the ipconfig command in windows (with no args added) or the original ifconfig (no args) in unix/linux.

-Goal is to take outputs to get ip address, network ID, MAC address, default gateway, DHCP lease and server info, and default DNS server(s) and put it in an easily-reachable command.
+Goal is to display ip address, network ID, MAC address, default gateway, DHCP lease and server info, and default DNS server(s) and put it in an easily-reachable command with a readable, formatted, and prettified display.

 May add new info, improve display or information, or make it more efficient in the future.
 It does use bashisms.